-21 Years Ago: The Allman Brothers Band Release ‘Where It All Begins’
+The Story of the Allman Brothers Band’s Crossroads Album, ‘Where It All Begins’

-Having taken to the road to celebrate their 20th anniversary in 1989, the Allman Brothers Band came back with a renewed vigor.
-The group released the critically acclaimed Seven Turns in 1990, followed by Shades of Two Worlds in 1991 and the live set An Evening With the Allman Brothers Band: First Set in 1992.
+A 20th anniversary tour in 1989 seemed to have given the Allman Brothers Band a renewed vigor.
+The group released the critically acclaimed Seven Turns in 1990, followed by Shades of Two Worlds in 1991 and the live project An Evening With the Allman Brothers Band: First Set in 1992.

-Recorded live the studio, there is a casual yet coherent feeling running through Where It All Begins.
-The record kicks off with the sound of “classic” Allmans with “All Night Train,” but it is the Warren Haynes-penned song “Soulshine” that is the cornerstone of the record.
-A slow-burning ballad that highlights Haynes’ impeccable playing and Allman‘s soulful vocals, the song became a staple of the Allmans live show but was also regularly performed by Haynes’ band Gov’t Mule.
+Up next was Where It All Begins.
+Recorded live in the studio, it boasts a casual yet coherent feeling throughout.
+The Allman Brothers Band kicks things off with the classic sounds of “All Night Train,” but it is “Soulshine” – written by newer member Warren Haynes – that serves as the record’s cornerstone.
+A slow-burning ballad that highlights Haynes’ impeccable playing and Gregg Allman‘s soulful vocals, the song became a staple of the Allman Brothers Band’s live show.

-Perhaps more significantly however, Where It All Begins would prove to be the final studio recording featuring founding member Dickey Betts who was forced out of the band for personal as well as professional reasons at the turn of the century.
+Haynes ultimately returned to the Allman Brothers Band, following Woody’s death in 2000.
+Unfortunately, by then another key figure was missing.
+Where It All Begins was also the final studio recording featuring founding member Dickey Betts, before he was forced out for personal as well as professional reasons at the turn of the century.

 Allman Brothers Band Albums Ranked Worst to Best